You saw one of the following error messages:

 or type FX_ProjectFiles in the Command line

-In the Projects dialog box, check whether you have the correct project open.
+In the Land F/X Projects dialog box, check whether you have the correct project open.

 If not, click the correct project to select it.
 Then click Open.

-If you find that you already have the correct project open, move on to Cause/Solution #3 below.
+If you find that you already have the correct project open, move on to the third possible cause/solution below.

-First, our the Highlight Plant tool to find out which plants are not associated with your Land FX project.
+First, use our Highlight Plant tool to find out which plants are not associated with your Land FX project.